Reference Energies for Valence Ionizations and Satellite Transitions: Results and Discussion

 Finally, the principal IP of the 23 molecules considered so far have been computed at the $\Delta$CCSD(T) in the aug-cc-pVTZ basis set (see \SupInf).
 This method has been used as the reference for the $GW$100 dataset and it is interesting to benchmark it now that we have access to FCI references. \cite{Krause_2015,Caruso_2016,Govoni_2018,Bruneval_2021} The last line of Table \ref{tab:tab6} reports the corresponding statistical descriptor.
 In particular, its MAE and MSE of \SI{0.021}{\eV} and \SI{0.016}{\eV}, respectively, show that the state-specific $\Delta$CCSD(T) method can indeed be employed as a reference.

 Figure \ref{fig:StatSat} shows the distribution of the errors associated with the satellite transitions computed with CC methods including at least triple excitations, namely, CC3, CCSDT, CC4, and CCSDTQ.
 The corresponding statistical descriptors are reported in Table \ref{tab:tab7}.
-The MAE of CCSDTQ is \SI{0.040}{\eV}, \ie~just below chemical accuracy, while CC4 and its approximate treatment of quadruples achieve a \SI{0.087}{\eV} MAE.
+The MAE of CCSDTQ is \SI{0.039}{\eV}, \ie~just below chemical accuracy, while CC4 and its approximate treatment of quadruples achieve a \SI{0.093}{\eV} MAE.
 Interestingly, while CC4 absolute errors are, on average, larger than CCSDTQ, its MSE is closer to zero.
-CC3 and CCSDT have MAEs of \SI{0.749}{\eV} and \SI{0.528}{\eV}, respectively, and once again CC3 and CC4 have lower MSEs than their parent methods (\SI{0.232}{\eV} and \SI{0.528}{\eV}).
+CC3 and CCSDT have MAEs of \SI{0.787}{\eV} and \SI{0.537}{\eV}, respectively, and once again CC3 has a lower MSE than its parent method (\SI{0.143}{\eV} and \SI{0.537}{\eV}).
 Hence, methods accounting for triple excitations, even fully, should be used with care for satellites.
 It is also interesting to note that these MAEs align very well with those computed for double excitations, as reported in Ref.~\onlinecite{Loos_2019}.

 \squeezetable \begingroup

 \endgroup

 \squeezetable \begingroup